Sia-WRWD/Sia-WRWD/README.md

 - 👀 I’m interested in Anime, Coding, Meeting New People and Exploring the Unknowns in the World!
 - 🌱 I’m currently learning html, css, php, javascript, java and etc.
 - 📫 You can reach me at chinojen7@gmail.com
-- ✨ Or Visit me at https://heysia.dev
+- ✨ Or for more information, visit https://heysia.dev

 <!---
 Sia-WRWD/Sia-WRWD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.